newtonepv/gpbus/passanger_app/README.md

 ## Features
 ### Login page
-- User autentication.
+- User authentication.
 ### Register page
 - User creation.
 ### Home page
-- Map for locations visualization
+- Map for location visualization
 - Bus selection
 - Selected bus route visualization in the map.
 - Selected bus position visualization in the map.
-- Mooving bus nº200.\n
+- Moving bus nº200.\n
 Updating buses location is normally only allowed for drivers (using the driver_app) but, since this makes the previous feature depend on the someone using the driver_app to moove the selected bus, we decided to make a button that, when pressed, makes the bus nº200 moove following the route designed to it.
 The following image indicates with an arrow